-The university was ranked #1 based on equipment, variety and availability of materials, the level of practical skills, average results from recent examinations, organisational and administrative support from the university or class schedule (source).
+The university was ranked #1 based on equipment, variety and availability of materials, the level of practical skills, average results from recent examinations, and organisational and administrative support from the university (source).
 More than 13,000 graduates have obtained a degree from the Medical University in Bialystok.

 The 6-year medical training programs in English started more than 10 years ago.
 As years passed, the Faculty saw progressive development of its research and teaching units, teachers and the emergence of new departments and clinics.
-Dentistry and Pharmacy take 5 years to complete.
-4-year MD programmes in English are not available.
+4-year MD and DMD programmes in English are not available.
 However, Medlink Students can arrange for medical school transfer opportunities in Poland.

 We have some excellent news for you!
 There are 2 dormitories provided for non-Bialystok residents.
 For international students, there are high quality, furnished rooms in Dormitory N.2, located at Waszyngtona 23 str., 15-304 Bialystok.
 Basic Sciences Departments and Clinical Departments are within around 10 minutes walking distance from where you will live.

 Telephone and high-speed internet are available upon request for a monthly fee.
 All floors also have a spacious common area, kitchen, and laundry facilities for your everyday needs.